F1- Top Drivers of the Season So Far | FOX Sports Asia

 Sebastian Vettel and Scuderia Ferrari have looked like the pair to beat for majority of the season thus far.

-Both parties should arguably be leading the driver and constructor championships but small mistakes from both ends have handed the lead to Hamilton and Mercedes.
+Both parties should arguably be leading the drivers and constructors championships but small mistakes from both ends have handed the lead to Hamilton and Mercedes.

 The German was unbeatable at Bahrain and Canada.
 In Australia and England, he did well to maximise the opportunities made available to him.